azmfaridee/strangan-chase-2021/README.md

 ## Contact

-If you have any questions, please feel free to reach out over email through `faridee1@umbc.edu`
+If you have any questions, please feel free to reach out over email via `faridee1@umbc.edu`

 ## Acknowledgements